GabrielBrotas/gitops/README.md

 Guarantee that a pull request will not be merged to the main branch without having gone through the CI process or Code Review.

 Activate status check on github:
-Settings -> Branches -> Branch protection rules
+Settings -> Branches -> Branch protection rules -> Add rule
 - [x] Require status check to pass before merging
     - select the job that needs to pass to accept the merge
 - [x] Include administrators